-Not all states use a Notice to Perform; however, California does.
-The Notice to Buyer to Perform and the Notice to Seller to Perform are forms created by the California Association of REALTORS.
-The Notice to Perform is required in many instances before a party is entitled to cancel a purchase contract.
-Simply because one party did not perform a contractual obligation does not give the other party the right to cancel until the Notice to Perform is delivered.
+A notice to perform is a real estate clause or agreement that requires parties to take defined actions by a specified deadline.
+The Notice to Perform is required—in many instances—before a party is entitled to cancel a purchase contract.
+Simply because one party did not perform a contractual obligation does not give the other party the right to cancel until the notice is delivered.

-- Loan Contingency
+- Loan contingency

-- Appraisal Contingency
+- Appraisal contingency

-- Inspection Contingencies
+- Inspection contingencies

-- Disclosures and Reports
+- Disclosures and reports

-- Contingency to Sell Buyer's Home
+- Contingency to sell buyer's home

 Sellers demand that buyers perform because sellers don't want to drag out an escrow, only to find out the buyers have no intention of closing.
 In the case of a contingency release, the seller may be entitled to the buyer's earnest money deposit if the buyer later cancels the transaction after releasing all contingencies.
 The amount of the deposit the seller may retain is defined in liquidated damages.